 4) The Veggie Trick: Besides being the healthiest thing out there, veggies are very low in calories, so you can trick yourself into feeling more satiated by padding all your meals with loads of veggies.

 5) Don’t Buy Junk Food You Know You’ve a Weakness For: When you stock up on groceries, if you don’t buy your favorite junk foods, you won’t have the option to eat them, or to OVEReat them.

 6) The 80% Rule: Learn to gauge when you’re not quite full yet, and use your tapas to stop there.
 Since it takes a while to get the signal you’re full, stop at around 80% full, and just hang in there for 30-45 minutes.
 The “full” feeling will come.
 This is a hard strategy to master and takes time, but once you do, you’ll be on top of the whole portion-control battle.

 So, there you are, a few strategies to help you with overeating, hopefully you’ll keep them in mind.

 I’d also like to encourage you to continue educating yourself on current research in nutrition so you’ll be better able to make informed choices for yourself.
 We’re bombarded with subtle and not-so-subtle information on healthy eating, and without seeing the research firsthand, it’s hard to differentiate truth from misinformation.
-One site I’ve liked for their articles is called www.authoritynutrition.com, because they back everything up by citing research.
-I like to use their articles as a jumping-off point and so I can read the research they’ve linked to.
+The website nutrition.org is run by the American Society for nutrition and is a good starting point.

 As always, I’d love to continue the discussion down in the comments.
 Let me know your thoughts, questions, and suggestions!